Shaerdan/BlassoMonopole/README.md

 # BlassoMonopole
-Matlab code for monopole source reconstruction using BLasso
+Matlab code for monopole source reconstruction using BLasso.
+Run BlassoMonopole.m to perform the reconstruction.